HAVE A GO AT OLYMPIC SPORTS

 However, before Joseph could race again in the eight, he competed alongside Angus Dawson in the men's pair at the World Rowing Cup II.
 Impressive performances throughout the competition saw the pair claim a bronze medal.

 The World Rowing Cup III saw Joseph return to the men's eight.
-After progressing to the final, the Australian team were locked in a tense battle with heavy favorites Great Britain.
+After progressing to the final, the Australian team were locked in a tense battle with heavy favourites Great Britain.
 After a tense race the Australian shot out from the 1000m mark to claim a stunning upset victory.